Now in open beta - free for 14 days, no credit card required.Download now ›

 1. Export your data from HeyReach.
 Download campaign data, connection lists, and sequence templates.
 Do this now — if HeyReach faces further enforcement, access could become complicated.

 2. Download Northlight.
-Native Mac app.
+Desktop app.
 Install takes under two minutes.

 4. Rebuild workflows in natural language.
 Instead of rigid sequences, describe what you want: "Find marketing directors at Series B SaaS companies, enrich with Apollo, send a personalized LinkedIn connection request referencing their latest post, and log it in HubSpot."